Enforce on the request path

 Every install produces a verdict in the audit log even in monitor mode.
 You see what enforcement would do without breaking anyone's build.

 One-click CycloneDX SBOMs per repo.
-Audit trails stream to Splunk HEC, Microsoft Sentinel, or IBM QRadar on Unlimited.
+Audit trails stream to Splunk HEC, Microsoft Sentinel, or IBM QRadar on Enterprise.
 No spreadsheet assembly at quarter-end.